 My rating being about 100 points above hers, I should be expected to beat her by 10 strokes on a normal round of 18 holes.

-So we – the Dutch women – made a deal, I’d not compete in FPO if other women had signed up, unless there were foreign visitors above 800 present as well.
-At that point, our tours only offered FPO, no FA1, let alone other gender-protected divisions to possibly have us split up.
+So we – the Dutch women – made a deal, I’d not compete in FPO if other women had signed up, unless there were foreign visitors above 800 present as well, until at least two gender-based divisions would be offered.
+At that point, our tours only offered FPO or FA1 (either one, not both), let alone other gender-protected divisions to possibly have us split up.

-Luckily, our national association has since decided (in large part to address this skill level difference among the handful of Dutch players) to open up FPO and FA1 from now on.
+Luckily, our national association has since decided (in large part to address this skill level difference among the handful of Dutch players) to open up FPO as well as FA1 from now on.
 I’d compete and win (and lose) my division of 1 in FPO, and the other women would compete for the win in FA1.

 Am I that much better than the cisgender women in my country because “I had been, or possibly still was physically speaking, a man?”
 No.